 - Establish permanent residency within 50 miles of campus (allowing for exemption by the four counties served by Rio Grande Community College-Gallia, Jackson, Meigs and Vinton).

 *An apartment is a rental and not a permanent address, the home must be purchased or owned by the student’s family*

 On-campus living offers a wide range of experiences for all students.
 At Rio Grande, you can become part of our residential communities.
 Each of our five residence halls offer something unique to each student.
 First year housing are Boyd Hall (male) and Davis Hall (female).

-Residents will have a Total Living Plan which consists of Room (air-conditioned, cable television and Internet access) as well as Board (a meal plan for our on-campus dining facilities).
+Residents will have a Total Living Plan which consists of Room (air-conditioned, and Internet access) as well as Board (a meal plan for our on-campus dining facilities).

 Boyd houses freshman male students.
 A total of 75 double occupancy rooms for a capacity of 150 students.

 Visitation Hours (FEMALE)

 - WEEKDAYS 12:00PM – 12:00AM